General FAQs

 Your DV videos can be in .dv, .mts, .mov, .m2ts, .mp4, .avi formats which are all supported by Any Video Converter.
 If you haven't got a IEEE1394 card, copy your files to hard drive first, and then add to the program to convert.

-Q18: Can I use Any Video (DVD) Converter in Windows 2000 SP4?
+Q18: Can I use Any Video Converter in Windows 2000 SP4?

 A: Yes.
 However, you need to manually download the "gdiplus.dll" file, and save it to the installation directory of the program in Windows 2000 SP4.

-Without the "gdiplus.dll" file, you will receive the following error message when trying to run Any Video (DVD) Converter.
+Without the "gdiplus.dll" file, you will receive the following error message when trying to run Any Video Converter.

 "GDI + must be installed for running this software!
 Please download GDI + package from Microsoft download site."